ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 Use one of the following methods to generate logs.

 ##### Ad Hoc Log Collection Method 1
-Run the following command, which runs a script on Zerto Kubernetes Manager Proxy (ZKM-PX) in the background:
+Run the following command, which runs a script on the ZKM-PX in the background:

 ```
 kubectl-zrt collect-logs <case/bug number>